Philadelphia crime family: Angelo Bruno

-Bruno focused mostly on low risk crimes and gave his subordinates autonomy as long as he received a share of the profits.
+Bruno focused mostly on low-risk crimes and gave his subordinates autonomy as long as he received a share of the profits.
 He prohibited any of his men from getting involved in narcotics trafficking, fearing the long prison sentences that drug trafficking charges could bring.
 Many of his men disagreed with this decision, seeing the large profits that could be made.
-Some mobsters, like Philip "the Chicken Man" Testa, Antonio "Tony Bananas" Caponigro, Harry "the Hunchback" Riccobene and Raymond "Long John" Martorano, ran drug trafficking operations clandestinely without Bruno's knowledge.
+Some mobsters, like Philip "the Chicken Man" Testa, Antonio "Tony Bananas" Caponigro, Harry "the Hunchback" Riccobene, and Raymond "Long John" Martorano, ran drug trafficking operations clandestinely without Bruno's knowledge.
 His men were further angered because Bruno accepted money from Giovanni "John" Gambino in order to allow the Gambino family to sell heroin on Philadelphia family turf in South Jersey.

 For decades, the Mafia controlled criminal rackets in Philadelphia's African-American neighborhoods, financing Black numbers operations and supplying heroin to Black drug dealers.
 In 1970, Samuel "Beyah" Christian and other African-American organized crime figures formed the Black Mafia to take control of illegal activities in the Black neighborhoods of Philadelphia from the Italian Mafia, a venture which was partially successful.
 After the Black Mafia began extorting Philadelphia family operatives in African-American areas, Bruno eventually acquiesced control of some gambling rackets which had historically been dominated by Italian-American mobsters.
 As per the agreement, Black gangsters were required to pay a "street tax" to the Bruno family in order to engage in the rackets.
 The Black Mafia became defunct as a result of a string of convictions and internal killings during the mid-1970s.

-Bruno also faced pressure from New York's Five Families to let them have a cut of the business in Atlantic City, a Philadelphia Mafia-controlled city that was at the time transitioning from a city in decline to a gambling den.
+Bruno also faced pressure from New York's Five Families to let them have a cut of the business in Atlantic City, a Philadelphia Mafia-controlled city that was at the time transitioning from a city in decline to a gambling mecca.
 Following its early 20th-century heyday as a respected resort town, Atlantic City had been suffering from a sharp decline in the decades prior to the 1970s.
 With the introduction of legalized casino gambling in 1977, Atlantic City once again became particularly desired turf for organized crime.
 However, Atlantic City had long been reckoned as a fief of the Philadelphia family.
-Under longstanding Mafia rules, the Five Families could only come into Atlantic City with the Philadelphia family's permission–something Bruno was unwilling to give.
+Under longstanding Mafia rules, the Five Families could only come into Atlantic City with the Philadelphia family's permission—something Bruno was unwilling to give.